Tuition and Fees

 For 2021-2022: Openings in our cohorts sometimes arise during the current academic year.
 Please contact us for availability or to apply here to join our waiting list to be notified immediately if space becomes available.

 For 2022-2023: We are accepting applications for children 5 to 8 years old seeking to enroll for our upcoming academic year.
-Applications are due by January 31, 2022 for first-round consideration.
-Families are notified in February regarding enrollment offers.
+Applications are reviewed on a rolling basis but are due by February 25, 2022 for first-round consideration.
+Families are notified by March regarding enrollment offers.

 What is your daily schedule?